Irular in India

 Introduction / History

-The Irula inhabit the northern districts of Tamil Nadu, a state in noutheastern India.
+The Irular people inhabit the northern districts of Tamil Nadu, a state in northeastern India.
 Located not far from the city of Madras, they live in a tropical area subject to monsoon rains.
 Their language, Irula, is related to Tamil and Kannada, which are southern Dravidian languages.

 What Are Their Lives Like?

 There are many Irular customs and observances involved from the birth to death of a person.
-When pregnancy approaches a tent is erected near the woman's house.
-Elderly women who are well versed in magic are to attend the pregnant woman.
+When pregnancy approaches they set up a tent near the woman's house.
+Elderly women who are well versed in magic tend to the needs of the pregnant woman.
 When the child is born, the child's aunt takes a glass of water and sprinkles it on the child.
 For seven days nobody will go out of the tent and none will be allowed to enter the tent.
 Food will be sent to occupants in the tent.

-On the seventh day child will be named and it is a big ceremony.
-The name will be the name of grandfather or grand mother.
+On the seventh day they hold a huge naming ceremony for the child.
+The name will be the name of grandfather or grandmother.
 Rangan, Nanjan, Marutan, Kalimuthu, Kalithamma, Vaduki, Muruki are some common names.
 For three months relatives other than the immediate parents, should not touch the child.
 Those three months are taboo or termed as unholy.
 Those days the mother should eat and take rest without doing any work while the father will attend to all work.

 Marriage is fixed for girls within the age limit of 12 -18 whereas boy's age is from 14-24.
 People from the same clan within the Irular tribe do not intermarry.
 Marriages are fixed with in the family by the parents.
-Bride prize has to be given to girl's house in the form of cash or cattle.
+The young man’s family must pay a bride price the form of cash or cattle.
 Marriage is arranged in the presence of tribal chief.
 The marriage ceremony takes place in the ancestral home where the village god is installed.
 An elder called Guruvan presides over this.
-Marriages that do not have the acknowledgement of a local panchayat are considered invalid.
+The Irular do not consider marriages valid unless it’s acknowledged by the local panchayat.

 Relatives and others who gather will settle civil as well financial disputes.
 If the dead is a married woman, seven persons from seven clan remove the thali (marital necklace).
-Later they rejoice and dance giving thanks to the god for preserving them till then.
+Later they rejoice and dance giving thanks to the god for preserving them.
 This rejoicing is known as Shapparayattam.
 Mourning and weeping is not done in the house.
-Body will be buried after 3 days.
+The body will be buried after 3 days.
 Till then the Shapparayattam continues.
-Body that is wrapped in linen is buried in the pit dug, where there will be a furrow to place the head.
-This is to avoid the falling of mud on the head!
+The body that is wrapped in linen is buried in the pit dug, where there will be a furrow to place the head.
+This is to avoid mud falling on the head.
 After the burial it is customary that food is served on the banks of the brook.

 What Are Their Beliefs?